Clinton-Davis/focus_fitness/README.md

 ### Code

 - The project’s code was developed by following the [Code Institute](https://codeinstitute.net/) and [Just Django](https://justdjango.com/) video lessons and based on the understanding of the course material, The code has been customized and enhanced to fit with the purpose of the project.
 In some places the logic is used and in others the code.
 Some comments with credits have been added where needed.
-- YouTubers Matt from [Just Django](https://justdjango.com/) and John from Codemy.com have been extremely helpful in finding additional information during the building of this project.
+- YouTubers Matt from [Just Django](https://justdjango.com/) and John from [Codemy.com](https://codemy.com/) have been extremely helpful in finding additional information during the building of this project.
-- The [Django Documentation](https://docs.djangoproject.com/en/3.1/) and [Stack Overflow](https://stackoverflow.com/) have been referred to constantly.and super helpful in deciphering the different django debugging error codes.
+- The [Django Documentation](https://docs.djangoproject.com/en/3.1/) and [Stack Overflow](https://stackoverflow.com/) have been referred to constantly and super helpful in deciphering the different django debugging error codes.
 - The Ripple Effect on the buttons click is thanks to Leonardo Monteiro Fernandes ~ [Ripple Effect](https://medium.com/@leonardo.monteiro.fernandes/css-techniques-for-material-ripple-effect-3f0ece3062a0)
 - [CSS-Tricks](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) for iphone and ipad media queries.